CoverRight’s Mission and Editorial Guidelines.

 Can I switch from one Medicare supplement plan to another?

 Yes, you can switch at any time.
-However, if you are outside a period in which you have “guaranteed-issue rights” you will need to answer questions about your health and subject yourself to the medical underwriting process.
-During this process, the insurance provider will review your application and may accept it or reject it based on their review of your profile as well as your answers to personal health questions.
+However, if you are outside a period where you have “guaranteed-issue rights,” you will need to answer questions about your health and subject yourself to the medical underwriting process.
+During this process, the insurance provider will review your application and may accept or reject it based on their review of your profile and your answers to personal health questions.

 • Must cover all of your pre-existing conditions